Austin Gallagher: Career

-During his masters and doctoral research years, he founded Beneath the Waves, initially created as a platform for inspiring effective storytelling in the marine science community.
-From 2010-2013, Gallagher molded Beneath the Waves into an event series that brought together scientists, filmmakers, and the general public, licensing the brand and event series to over 40 institutes from 25 countries.
+During his masters and doctoral research years, he founded Beneath The Waves, initially created as a platform for inspiring effective storytelling in the marine science community.
+From 2010-2013, Gallagher molded Beneath The Waves into an event series that brought together scientists, filmmakers, and the general public, licensing the brand and event series to over 40 institutes from 25 countries.
 In 2014, Gallagher incorporated Beneath the Waves as a non-profit organization in the United States, creating a more expansive mission that included research activities.

 From 2015 – 2017, he worked as a postdoctoral research fellowship at Carleton University in Ottawa, Canada under the supervision of Dr. Steven Cooke.
 In 2018, he began working full time at Beneath the Waves as its Chief Scientist.
 In 2021, Gallagher assumed the role as CEO, focusing his efforts on setting the high-level scientific strategy and executing impactful partnerships.

-Gallagher sits on the editorial board of the scientific journal Endangered Species Research.
+Gallagher sits on the editorial board of the scientific journal Endangered Species Research and is the Specialty Chief Editor and co-founder of the "Discoveries" section of the journal Frontiers in Marine Science.

-He maintains formal adjunct professorship positions at The University of Exeter (UK) and Northeastern University.
-Through these universities, he has mentored over 20 graduate students, over 75% of them female.
+He has held formal adjunct professorship positions at The University of Exeter (UK), Northeastern University (USA), and University of Miami (USA).
+Through these universities, he has mentored over 25 graduate (MS and PhD) students.

 Gallagher is a frequent host, wildlife presenter, and talent for Discovery Channel and Shark Week, and he has also appeared on Nat Geo Wild.